bartaxyz/covidbility/README.md

 - Showing % chance 🏥 of needing hospitalization / ICU
 - Showing % chance ⚰️ of death BUT ALSO % chance that because triage **someone else had to die** (based on ICU capacity and age)

+## Contributing

+Before doing anything with the repository code, make sure you have dependencies up to date

+```bash
+npm install
+```

+There are two main modes to run development in.

-## Serve Website
+### Serve Website

 Build scripts once and then serve the website.
 Files under `./src` are not gonna be build upon change.
 To watch for changes, serve the website in development mode (below).

-First install dependencies

-```bash
-npm install
-```

-Then serve the website (scripts build will happen automatically)

 ```bash
 npm run serve